-- 350 gram blend of whole-milk low-moisture mozzarella and Monterrey jack cheese
+- 350 g Blend of whole-milk low-moisture mozzarella and Monterrey jack cheese

-- Grease the pan with vegetable oil (olive oil is fine).
+- Grease the pan with vegetable oil (I prefer Avocado).
 Use enough to cover every inch of the pan, but not so much that it pools.

 - Place the dough ball in the middle of the pan and press it down a few times to flatten it.
-Press it no more than 5 or 6 times to get it started then cover it up with plastic wrap and let it rest for 15 minutes.
-Remember to be gentle with the dough so it doesn't tear or lose too much gas.
+Cover it up with plastic wrap and let it rest for 15 minutes.
+Remember to be gentle with the dough so it doesn’t tear or lose too much gas.

 - Tip: If you followed my Detroit style pizza dough recipe (link above), you can turn the plastic container upside down and simply let it fall into the pan.

 - After 15 minutes have passed the gluten in the dough should be relaxed enough to stretch it from edge to edge of the pan.
 If you find this difficult, do the best you can then cover it up and wait another 10-15 minutes for it to relax more.

 - When the dough fills the pan from corner to corner, cover it up again.
 Let the dough rest for 2-3 hours depending on the temperature of your house.
 The dough is ready when it has visibly puffed up considerably and expanded in volume.
 This is the most important part of the whole process since Detroit style pizza is characterized by a thick and fluffy crust.